Information for specialists and fertility clinics about billing assisted reproductive technology (ART) services.

 About the guide

 This guide outlines the ART services covered in the Medicare Benefits Schedule (MBS).
-Make sure you read the relevant MBS item descriptors and explanatory notes at MBS Online before billing for any ART services.
+Make sure you read the relevant MBS item descriptors and explanatory notes at MBS Online before billing any ART services.

 ART services include a range of treatments to achieve pregnancy including: